On this page

 To learn how to distinguish between types of journals, check the guide What is a Scholarly Journal?

 Step 5: Write and cite

 The Student Learning Commons provides in-person and online academic writing support on all three campuses.
 Attend a workshop, book a consultation, or try online resources like A quick guide to research papers.

 How to cite

-The Student Learning Commons can help with writing, study skills, time management, and more.
+For help with writing, study skills, time management, and more, visit the Student Learning Commons.

 Use the Assignment Calculator to plan out your writing assignment

 The Assignment Calculator lays out the steps for researching and writing -- from understanding your assignment to submitting it.